 South West England

 Our Dorset holiday delivers a memorable finale to the 630 mile South West Coast Path.
-This spectacular section of the trail boasts amazing geology and stunning scenery as it travels from Lyme Regis to Poole along the Jurassic Coast, England’s first Natural World Heritage Site.
+This spectacular section of the trail offers not only stunning scenery but also remarkable geology, as it travels from Lyme Regis to Poole along the Jurassic Coast, England’s first Natural World Heritage Site.

-Whether the Dorset coast is the home straight on an epic South West Coast Path adventure, or perhaps your introduction to this iconic walk, or even something in between, you are sure to have a thoroughly enjoyable and hugely rewarding experience.
+Whether the Dorset coast is the home straight on an epic South West Coast Path adventure, or perhaps your introduction to this iconic walk, or even something in between, you’re sure to experience a walk filled with history, stunning views, and a wealth of natural beauty that will leave you with lasting memories.

 Length